90% of US teenagers plan to get an iPhone: Report

-San Francisco: Teenagers in the US are going gaga over iPhones as 90 per cent of respondents in a survey revealed that they want their next smartphone to be an iPhone.
+San Francisco, April 8 (IANS) Teenagers in the US are going gaga over iPhones as 90 per cent of respondents in a survey revealed that they want their next smartphone to be an iPhone.

 According to leading investment bank and institutional securities firm Piper Sandler's survey on US teenagers, 88 per cent of respondents said they already own an iPhone.
 That number moves to 90 per cent when stating what they want their next phone to be.